-About a year ago, I was on the phone with my mum and I ended up dropping some truth about my childhood on her (Awkward Phone Call With My Mum About My Childhood), but the only thing she cared about was relieving her guilt over what happened, nothing more, nothing less.
+About a year ago, I was on the phone with my mum and I ended up dropping some truth about my childhood on her (Childhood Neglect: An Awkward Phone Call With My Mum), but the only thing she cared about was relieving her guilt over what happened, nothing more, nothing less.
 No words of comfort, no attempt to apologise, she just wanted me to forgive her.

 Nothing else about what I said mattered to her, even though my experiences made me suicidal as a child in primary school.
-But none of that mattered, she didn’t even ask if things got better, or worse, she just wanted to be forgiven so she could stop feeling guilty, because it’s only about her.
+But none of that mattered.
+She didn’t even ask if things got better, or worse, she just wanted to be forgiven so she could stop feeling guilty because it was only about her.
 My mother wouldn’t know empathy if god existed to show her it.

-I grew tall pretty quickly, as a result, my mum would soon realised that she couldn’t lay a hand on me again.
+I grew tall pretty quickly.
+As a result, my mum would soon realise that she couldn’t lay a hand on me again.
 The last time it crossed her mind we were standing in the hallway and she came up to hit me with rage in her eyes, but I came up to her too: I wasn’t going to back down.
 As we came nose to nose, she realised I was now bigger and stronger than her, and she never made a move to hit me again.

 As my health deteriorated and I was passed from specialist to specialist to find out what was going wrong with my body, my mum didn’t care that my quality of life had gone down the toilet.
 Why would she?
 When she never cared when my mental health went down the drain.

-To make matters worse, when I told her I was having colonoscopy (Gastroscopy, Colonoscopy, And The Preparations) to check for bowel cancer last summer, my mum dismissed it, as she always does when it comes to me.
+To make matters worse, when I told her I was having a colonoscopy (An Account Of The Gastroscopy, Colonoscopy, And Its Preparations) to check for bowel cancer last summer, my mum dismissed it, as she always does when it comes to me.
 That was the last straw.
-Up until that point I had been spending a lot of time trying to help her since being diagnosed with cancer, even though I hate having to talk to her and deal with her, because she’s really bad for my mental health.
+Up until that point, I had been spending a lot of time trying to help her since being diagnosed with cancer, even though I hate having to talk to her and deal with her because she was really bad for my mental health.
 But I did it because she was still my mum, and she needed help.

 Enough was enough.
 I hung up on her when she dismissed my bowel cancer screening in the summer, and I’ve not talked to her since.
 She still hasn’t made any effort to ask about the results of my bowel cancer screening, and it’s been over 8 months now.
 That says it all about my mum.

-What makes this worse is that my nana (my mum’s mum) died of cancer, my uncle had cancer twice, and my mum herself had cancer a few years ago (After The Dust Has Settled: My Weekend With My Mum): You’d think she’d be a little more concerned or empathetic about such a situation.
+What makes this worse is that my nana (my mum’s mum) died of cancer, my uncle had cancer twice, and my mum herself had cancer a few years ago (A Weekend With My Mum: A Disgusting Society’s Ableism): You’d think she’d be a little more concerned or empathetic about such a situation.
 But no. Zero.
 Empathy.